Reproductive immunology: Immunocontraceptive vaccine

 Immunocontraceptive vaccines with a variety of proposed intervention strategies have been in development and under investigation since the 1970s.
+Population-level use in wildlife for ecological management has accelerated, with research less constrained by possible outcomes which would be considered unacceptable in humans, such as permanent sterility.
+Experience and research in the non-human animal context informs the human research that is ongoing, albeit with slower progress.

-One approach is a vaccine designed to inhibit the fusing of spermatozoa to the zona pellucida.
-This vaccine has been tested in animals with a view to use as effective contraceptive for humans.
-Normally, spermatozoa fuse with the zona pellucida surrounding the mature oocyte; the resulting acrosome reaction breaks down the egg's tough coating so that the sperm can fertilize the ovum.
-The mechanism of the vaccine is injection with cloned ZP cDNA, therefore this vaccine is a DNA based vaccine.
-This results in the production of antibodies against the ZP, which stop the sperm from binding to the zona pellucida and ultimately from fertilizing the ovum.
+One approach is a vaccine designed to inhibit the fusing of spermatozoa to the zona pellucida (ZP).
+Normally in fertilisation, spermatozoa fuse with the zona pellucida surrounding the mature oocyte; the resulting acrosome reaction breaks down the ovum's tough coating so that the sperm and ovum unite.
+A vaccine targeting this process has been tested in animals with a view to develop an effective contraceptive for humans.
+This DNA-based vaccine uses cloned ZP cDNA.
+It results in the production of antibodies against the ZP, which stop the sperm from binding to the zona pellucida and ultimately from fertilizing the ovum.

 Another vaccine that has been investigated is one against human chorionic gonadotropin (hCG).
 In phase I and early phase II human clinical trials, an experimental vaccine consisting of a dimer of β-hCG, with the tetanus toxoid (TT) as an adjuvant, produced antibodies against hCG in the small group of women immunized.
 The anti-hCG antibodies generated were capable of neutralizing the biological activity of hCG.
 Without active hCG, maintenance of the uterus in a condition receptive for implantation is not possible, thereby forestalling pregnancy.
-As only 80% of the women in the study had a level of circulating anti-hCG sufficient to prevent pregnancy, further development of this approach will be to enhance the immunogenicity of the vaccine, in order that it produces a reliable and consistent immune response in a higher proportion of women.
-Towards this goal, vaccine variations using a peptide of β-hCG that is uniquely specific to hCG, while absent in other hormones – luteinizing hormone (LH), follicle-stimulating hormone (FSH), and fhyroid-stimulating hormone (TSH) – are under investigation in animal models, for their possible enhancement of responses.
+As only 80% of the women in the study had a level of circulating anti-hCG sufficient to prevent pregnancy, further development of this approach is needed to enhance the immunogenicity of the vaccine, in order that it produces a reliable and consistent immune response in a higher proportion of women.
+Towards this goal, vaccine variations using a peptide of β-hCG that is uniquely specific to hCG, while absent in other hormones – luteinizing hormone (LH), follicle-stimulating hormone (FSH), and thyroid-stimulating hormone (TSH) – are under investigation in animal models, for their possible enhancement of responses.

-Research
+Research progress

-Studying the female reproductive tract, especially in humans, allows for a better understanding of the immune system, including during pregnancy.
-However, studying the female reproductive tract has been a challenging area of research due to existing limitations in the in vitro and in vivo tools available.
-Ethical concerns is another contributing factor in hindering the study of reproductive immunology.
-Given such limitations, research in this field relies on stem cell culture and technological advancements by allowing scientists to conduct research on organoids instead of living human subjects.
-In 2018, a Review study concluded that organoids can be used to model organ development and disease.
+Challenges to a fuller understanding of human reproductive immunology, including in pregnancy, are research limitations in existing in vitro and in vivo tools, and ethical concerns.
+Direct human research in this field mostly relies on stem cell culture and technological advancements that allow scientists to conduct research on organoids instead of living human subjects.
+In 2018, a review study concluded that organoids can be used to model organ development and disease.
 Other studies have concluded that with further technological advancements, it is possible to create a detailed 3D organoid model of the female reproductive tract which introduces a more efficient method to conduct research and collect data in the fields of drug discovery, basic research and essentially reproductive immunology.